 7. Jerome State Historic Park - Jerome, AZ

-Make Jerome SHP and the Douglas Mansion your first stop when you visit Jerome.
-The park offers a great to introduction to the town's history and affords fantastic views of the city and the valley!
-No camping facilities at park.
+Make Jerome State Historic Park and the Douglas Mansion your first stop when you visit Jerome.
+The park offers a great to introduction to the town's history and affords fantastic views of the city and the valley.
+There are no camping facilities at this park.
 Camping is available at private campgrounds near Jerome and at Prescott National Forest.

 More about Jerome State Historic Park

 8. Riordan Mansion State Historic Park - Flagstaff, AZ